 The URSP rules can include an association between the UE application and the DNN/S-NSSAI which is meant for a particular Localized Service.
 The URSP rules can also include "Route Selection Validation Criteria" as described in Table 6.6.2.1-3 of TS 23.503 [45], with the time/location defined for the particular Localized Service.

+While it is the UE that enforces the validity information the UE receives for SNPN selection, the UE and network can be enabled to enforce location and time while the UE accesses the SNPN providing Localized Services by using e.g.:

-The existing LADN feature described in clause 5.6.5 can also be used for enabling the UE access to Localized Service which is defined by a LADN DNN.
-The S-NSSAI used for a Localized Service can be restricted to a specific area and time as described in clause 5.15.
+- The existing LADN feature described in clause 5.6.5 can also be used for enabling the UE access to Localized Service which is defined by a LADN DNN.

+- The S-NSSAI used for a Localized Service can be restricted to a specific area and time as described in clause 5.15 (e.g. if the UE only can use one S-NSSAI with a validity time and the S-NSSAI validity timer expires the UE will be deregistered in the SNPN).

+- If the UE is not enabled to access other services than the Localized Services in the SNPN, then Mobility Restrictions as described in clause 5.3.4.1 can be used e.g. a Service Area Restriction is defined corresponding to the location of the Localized Service.

 N.5 Support for leaving network that provides access to Localized Services